 Registration and reporting requirements for those engaged in lobbying on a local level in New York State initially began on April 1, 2002 (Chapter 17, Laws of 2001).
 Additional changes to the definition of local lobbying were made by Chapter 1, Laws of 2005, to take effect in January 2006, and by Chapter 56, Laws of 2015, taking effect April 2015.

-"Municipality" shall mean any jurisdictional subdivision of the State, including but not limited to counties, cities, towns, villages, improvement districts and special districts, with a population of more than fifty thousand; and industrial development agencies in jurisdictional subdivisions with a population of more than fifty thousand; and public authorities, and public corporations, but shall not include school districts.
+"Municipality" shall mean any jurisdictional subdivision of the State, including but not limited to counties, cities, towns, villages, improvement districts and special districts, with a population of more than five thousand; and industrial development agencies in jurisdictional subdivisions with a population of more than five thousand; and public authorities, and public corporations.

 "Public official" on the local level shall mean municipal officers and employees including an officer or employee of a municipal entity, whether paid or unpaid, including members of any administrative board, commission or other agency thereof and in the case of a county, shall be deemed to also include any officer or employee paid from county funds.
 No person shall be deemed to be a municipal officer or employee solely by reason of being a volunteer fireman or civil defense volunteer, except a fire chief or assistant fire chief.

 "Lobbying" or "Lobbying activities" on the local level are defined as any attempt to influence the passage or defeat of any local law, ordinance, resolution or regulation by any municipality or subdivision thereof or adoption or rejection of any rule, regulation, or resolution having the force and effect of local law, ordinance, resolution or regulation or any rate making proceeding by any municipality or subdivision thereof.
 Beginning in 2006, lobbying will also mean attempts to influence any determination: